 Shopify has apps like Retainful is specialized in sending cart recovery emails and next order coupons via email.
 It has hundreds of email templates that can ease out your effort.

-Customizing your emails before the launch is a priority in the eCommerce store checklist as it will help you get right on with your email marketing campaign as soon as you launch your store.
+Customizing your emails before the launch is a priority in the Shopify store launch store checklist as it will help you get right on with your email marketing campaign as soon as you launch your store.